 Key takeaways: Between 2020 and 2026, seven successive Finance Laws (NC 730 to NC 737) profoundly reshaped the Moroccan tax system.
-Proportional corporate income tax (CIT), abolition of the SSC, VAT harmonization, mandatory electronic invoicing: each year brought its share of structural reforms.
+Proportional corporate income tax (CIT), extension of the SSC (2026-2028), VAT harmonization, mandatory electronic invoicing: each year brought its share of structural reforms.
 This article traces, year by year, the major developments to provide business leaders and chartered accountants with a consolidated overview of the path traveled.

 Why Understanding the Tax Reform Timeline Matters